DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I-i have..."

-"And then we could get water down from fire prevention sprinkles on ceiling.
+"And then we could get water down from fire prevention system on ceiling.
 Gargoyles make their bodies petrified using magic.
 If their bodies get soaked in water, they'll become heavier.
 And will not be able to fly any longer."

 "How you know so much!?"

-"I told you, I saw history of how Great War ended."
+"I told you, I saw history of how the Great War ended."

 MDA kept all battle records on war with four races.
 What kind of arms, how many people or what tactics were used in order to win.